Don Lawrence (American football)

-Donald Jerome Lawrence (born June 4, 1937) is the former American football offensive coordinator for the Berlin Thunder in NFL Europa.
+Donald Jerome Lawrence (June 4, 1937 – October 30, 2024) was an American football player and coach.
+He was the offensive coordinator for the Berlin Thunder in NFL Europa.
 He won two World Bowl rings with the Amsterdam Admirals and Frankfurt Galaxy.
 As the tight ends coach from 1990 to 1993, he took the Buffalo Bills to four consecutive Super Bowls.
 He coached at Notre Dame, Kansas State, Cincinnati, Texas Christian, and Missouri.

 Lawrence served as the head football coach at the University of Virginia.
 He played college football at Notre Dame.
 He played three seasons in the National Football League for the Washington Redskins.

-During his 45-year coaching career Coach Lawrence is unique in having coached in four straight Super Bowls (NFL) and four straight World Bowls (NFLE).
+During his 45-year coaching career, Lawrence is unique in having coached in four straight Super Bowls (NFL) and four straight World Bowls (NFLE).
+Lawrence died in Overland Park, Kansas on October 30, 2024, at the age of 87.